OliverMidbrink/hemsida-v1/README.md

 # Personal Website with JWT Authentication

+This is the real commands to actually run the server:

+from root dir:
+serve -s dist -l 5173
+from project root dir:
+pm2 start server/index.js --name my-node-app
+In the python-api dir:
+uvicorn main:app --host 0.0.0.0 --port 8000

 This project consists of a frontend application, a Node.js authentication server, and a Python API for data handling.

 ## Development Setup